Ballad of a Soldier: Production

-According to Robert Osborne, the primary host of Turner Classic Movies, Soviet leader Nikita Khrushchev was a fan of the director, so Chukray was given more leeway than normal.
+According to longtime TCM host Robert Osborne, Soviet leader Nikita Khrushchev was a fan of the director, so Chukhray was given more leeway than normal.

+Although the film is set in 1942, the characters wear shoulder boards—insignia that were not introduced into the army until 1943.
+Chukhray did this intentionally.
+He anticipated that the film would be distributed in Europe, where the image of the Soviet soldier-liberator had already taken shape specifically in this uniform—complete with shoulder boards.
+He feared that audiences in the countries liberated by Soviet troops might fail to recognize the liberator in the older-style uniform, potentially remarking: "No, these aren't the ones who liberated us".

+Originally, Oleg Strizhenov and Liliya Aleshnikova were cast in the lead roles, but they were replaced at the insistence of Chukhray.
+On the first day of filming (during the scene depicting the departure from the front), Chukhray injured his leg; later, when filming resumed, he contracted typhoid fever.
+Due to her involvement in the film, Zhanna Prokhorenko had to transfer from the Moscow Art Theatre School-Studio to VGIK (the All-Russian State Institute of Cinematography).
+A portion of the film crew quit the production due to creative differences regarding the director's artistic vision.

 Reception

 Ballad of a Soldier was released on December 1, 1959, in the Soviet Union and sold 30.1 million tickets at screenings.

 The film was released in the United States in 1960 as part of a Soviet-American film exchange during a thaw in the Cold War.
 Other films shown in the US as part of this cultural exchange included The Cranes Are Flying (1957) and Fate of a Man (1959).

 The film received considerable praise for both its technical craft and its strong, yet subtle story.
 Viewed from the earnestness and unabashed youthfulness of the protagonist, the film was hailed as an instant classic by Soviet and American critics.
-The New York Times reviewer Bosley Crowther applauded Chukray's ability to make the film "flow in such a swift, poetic way that the tragedy of it is concealed by a gentle lyric quality."
+The New York Times reviewer Bosley Crowther applauded Chukhray's ability to make the film "flow in such a swift, poetic way that the tragedy of it is concealed by a gentle lyric quality."
 He also noted the "two splendid performances" by Ivashov and Prokhorenko.

 The film received the Lenin Prize in 1961, as did its director and producer.
+On the review aggregator website Rotten Tomatoes, 94% of 16 critics' reviews are positive.

+A DVD of the film, featuring interviews with the director and two lead actors, was made available in 2002 in the Criterion Collection.

+Cultural impact

+In the 2025 anime film Chainsaw Man — The Movie: Reze Arc, the characters Denji and Makima watch a film that serves as a direct homage to Ballad of a Soldier.